MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-to-assign-base-calendars.md

 > [!IMPORTANT]
 >  -   If you do not assign a base calendar to a company, all dates are calculated as working days.
 > -   If you enter a blank location on an order line, all dates are calculated as working days.
-> -   Any base calendar defined for the supplier or the location affects how the dates are calculated and rounded to working days.
+> -   Any base calendar defined for the vendor or the location affects how the dates are calculated and rounded to working days.

 > [!NOTE]
 >  Before you can make customized calendar entries, you must first assign a base calendar to the company.